uvdsl/rdf-zkp/README.md

 _based on the cryptographic work of [Lovesh Harchandani](https://github.com/lovesh)_

-We use [dock/crypto](https://github.com/docknetwork/crypto) as a submodule for proof of knowledge of BBS+ signature, LegoGroth16 range proof and Accumulator non-membership.
+We use [dock/crypto](https://github.com/docknetwork/crypto) for proof of knowledge of BBS+ signature, LegoGroth16 range proof and Accumulator non-membership.

 ## Repository Structure

 - [benches/](benches/) a sample benchmark of of the MT-based and schema-based approach.
 - [data/](data/) the Verifiable Credential (VC) and Verifiable Presentation (VP) that are being generated when running the examples.
-- [dock/crypto/](https://github.com/docknetwork/crypto) will be created upon initialising the submodule (provides the cryptographic functions).
 - [src/](src/) source code.
     - [bin/](src/bin/) examples that you can execute.
-    - [poc/](src/poc/) proof of concept implementations of the different procedures (issue,prove,verify) in two versions: model theory (MT)-based (no suffix) and schema-based ("_schema" suffix).
+    - [poc/](src/poc/) proof of concept implementations of the different procedures (issue,prove,verify) in two versions: schema-free (no suffix) and schema-based ("_schema" suffix).
     - [rdf4zkp](src/rdf4zkp/) functions for encoding RDF to field representations.
     - [zkp4rdf](src/zkp4rdf/) functions for transforming zkp related variables and values to RDF.
 - [vocab/](vocab/) the vocabulary used to describe the proofs.